FITCommunityArchive/RS2-Seminarski-cinema/README.md

 6. Run "docker-compose build"
 6. Run "docker-compose up"
 7. After a console message that the application has started appears, open http://localhost:5000/swagger/index.html in browser
+**NOTE: docker-compose build may take a few minutes, due to the number of Reviews being seeded (required for the MovieRecommenderService)**

 # Login Credentials